MicrosoftDocs/biztalk-docs/biztalk/core/how-to-modify-the-deployment-options-of-a-biztalk-assembly.md

 1. Click **Start**, click **Programs**, click [!INCLUDE[btsBizTalkServerStartMenuItemui](../includes/btsbiztalkserverstartmenuitemui-md.md)], and then click **BizTalk Server Administration**.

-2. In the console tree, expand [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] Administration, expand the BizTalk group containing the BizTalk assembly for which to modify deployment options, and then expand the application containing the BizTalk assembly.
+2. In the console tree, expand BizTalk Server Administration, expand the BizTalk group containing the BizTalk assembly for which to modify deployment options, and then expand the application containing the BizTalk assembly.

 3. Click the **Resources** folder, right-click the BizTalk assembly, and then click **Modify**.